GTMEGA/NotEnoughItems/README.md

 ## Other items of note:

-* Licensed under LGPL - Use this however you want, but please give back any modifications
 * Remove TMI style
 * Removed inventory Load/Save state

+## License

+GTNH Modifications Copyright (c) 2019-2022 mitchej123 and the GTNH Team

+Licensed under LGPL-3.0 or later - use this however you want, but please give back any modifications

+Parts inspired/borrowed/backported from [JEI](https://github.com/mezz/JustEnoughItems/tree/1.12) under the MIT License.

+Originial code Copyright (c) 2014-2015 mezz and was licensed under the MIT License.